carohauta/oma-helen-ha-integration/README.md

 - sensor.helen_smart_guarantee
 - sensor.helen_market_price_electricity

 The `state` of each entity is the total energy cost of the on-going month.
 In the state attributes you may find some other useful information like last month's and current month's energy consumptions, daily average consumption, usage impact on price, current electricity price (in fixed contracts) etc. Use template sensors to display the attributes.

+If you have chosen to include the transfer costs you will also see the following entity:
+- sensor.helen_transfer_costs

+The `state` of the entity shows the total energy transfer costs for the on-going month.
+The price is presented in EUR and it includes the base price of your transfer contract.
+If Helen is not your energy transfer company, this entity does not serve a purpose and shows a default value of `0.0`.

 #### Examples